 LED masks: strong evidence, slow payoff

-Of the three, at-home LED has the most support behind it - dermatology and peer-reviewed sources on our sources page back red and near-infrared light for collagen with a favorable safety profile, though at-home devices are milder than in-office.
-On cost that makes it clean: a mask runs around $400 once, so the question is simply how many clinic LED facials it replaces.
+Of the three, at-home LED has the most support behind it: dermatology and peer-reviewed sources on our sources page back red and near-infrared light for collagen with a favorable safety profile, though at-home devices are milder than in-office.
+On cost that makes it clean: a mask runs around $400 once, so the question is how many clinic LED facials it replaces.
 The dermatologists and long-term users in our LED mask review digest agree it works with consistency, and the LED mask calculator shows the break-even.

 Microneedling: the biggest gap between home and pro

 Here the at-home and professional versions are least alike.
 At-home devices stay shallow by design; the deeper work that drives the strongest results belongs in-office, and our sources note real infection and scarring risks from home use done wrong.
-So the cost comparison is honest only if you match like with like: for glow and texture an at-home device is the budget play, while deep scarring is where the pros earn their price.
+The cost comparison is honest only if you match like with like: for glow and texture an at-home device is the budget play, while deep scarring is where the pros earn their price.
 The dermatologist-heavy microneedling review digest lays out that split, and the microneedling calculator does the dollars.
 Cost comparison only, not medical advice.

 Dermaplaning: simplest to switch

 Dermaplaning is the most straightforward of the three to bring home.
 The professional version uses a scalpel-style blade and reaches deeper, but at-home tools handle the light, surface-level version well, and the dermaplaning calculator shows a device and refills paying off against salon sessions quickly.
-The main caveats are about skin condition, not cost - which our sources cover.
+The main caveats are about skin condition, not cost, which our sources cover.